mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Requirements for read-your-writes consistency
 `````````````````````````````````````````````

-Using electionId only provides read-your-writes consistency if:
+Using (setVersion, electionId) only provides read-your-writes consistency if:

 * The application uses the same MongoClient instance for write-concern
   "majority" writes and read-preference "primary" reads, and
-* All members run MongoDB 2.6.10+ or MongoDB 3.0+,
+* All members use MongoDB 2.6.10+, 3.0.0+ or 3.2.0+ with replication protocol 0
-  and clocks are *less* than 30 seconds skewed.
+  and clocks are *less* than 30 seconds skewed, or
+* All members run MongoDB 3.2.0 and replication protocol 1
+  and clocks are *less* skewed than the election timeout
+  (`electionTimeoutMillis`, which defaults to 10 seconds), or
-  If all members run MongoDB 3.2+, clocks need not be synchronized.
+* All members run MongoDB 3.2.1+ and replication protocol 1
+  (in which case clocks need not be synchronized).

 Scenario
 ````````